jasontaylordev/RapidBlazor/README.md

 Review the [Entity Framework Core tools reference - .NET Core CLI | Microsoft Docs](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) to learn more.

 ## Deploy
 The project can easily be deployed to Azure using the included GitHub Actions workflows and Bicep templates.
+Review the [Deployment instructions](https://github.com/jasontaylordev/CleanArchitectureBlazor/wiki/Deploy) to learn how.

 ## Resources
 The following resources are highly recommended: